NYPL/dgx-global-search/README.md

 ### Development Mode
 We use Webpack to fire off a hot-reloading development server.
 This allows for continuous code changes without the need to refresh your browser.

-To run locally, run `npm run local`.
-You will have to change the string URL in the 'local' script in package.json to the actual API endpoint.
+To run locally, run:
+`API_ROOT='ENTER_URL_HERE' node index`.
+You will have to change the string `ENTER_URL_HERE` in the 'local' script in package.json to the actual API endpoint.
+Leave the quotation marks.
 Get this from a coworker

 You can also set the APP_ENV variable which dictates what API environment to use as the main source.
 ```sh